baranovskypd/goodpress/README.md

     [`hugodown::md_document`](https://hugodown.r-lib.org/reference/md_document.html)
     as an output format.
-  - Knit your post and then, run the function `wp_post()` that takes the path as argument, create a draft post in your website, uploads all image media stored in the “figs” folder, edits the references to image media and then publishes the post.
+  - Knit your post and then, run the function `wp_post()` that takes the path **to the post folder** as argument, create a draft post in your website, uploads all image media stored in the “figs” folder, edits the references to image media and then publishes the post.
-  - The first time you run `wp_post()` in a folder, it creates a file called `.wordpress.yml` that contains, in particular, the URL and ID of the post on your WordPress website.
+  - The first time you run `wp_post()` for a folder, it creates a file called `.wordpress.yml` in the post folder, that contains, in particular, the URL and ID of the post on your WordPress website.
     This way, next time the function is run, the post is *updated*.

 [Example post](https://rmd-wordpress.eu/post-rmd/) and [its source](https://github.com/maelle/goodpress/tree/main/inst/post-example2).